fizzwidget/feed-o-matic/readme.txt

 	`reset` - Reset to default settings.

 CAVEATS, ETC.:
-	- Feed-O-Matic uses the PeriodicTable library's database of many known foods, but it's not guaranteed to be comprehensive.
-(Please drop me a line if you find a food that should be on there, or discover that something on the list shouldn't be there.)
+	- Feed-O-Matic uses a database of many known foods, but it's not guaranteed to be comprehensive.
+(Please drop me a line if you find a food that should be on there, or discover that something on the list shouldn't be there or is listed as the wrong food type.)
-	- Feed-O-Matic can only update its list of which foods you know how to cook when your Cooking window is open.
-(So if you read a new recipe, we won't know to preserve the ingredients until you open your Cooking window again.)
+	- Feed-O-Matic gets its list of Cooking recipes the first time you open your Cooking window.
+Until then, the Feed-O-Matic Options panel won't show whether foods are used in Cooking.
 	- Feed-O-Matic's feed button is attached to the default UI's pet frame.
 Other addons can remove its functionality by removing that frame -- however, many such alternate UIs offer the ability to set custom macro actions for their frames.
 If your UI allows such, setting a button's action to `/click FOM_FeedButton` will allow clicking it to invoke Feed-O-Matic's pet-feeding action.

 ------------------------------------------------------
 VERSION HISTORY

+v.
+7.0.2 - 2016/09/13
+- Returned the ability to show in Feed-O-Matic's Options panel which foods are used in Cooking recipes (and which recipes each is an ingredient for).

 v.
 7.0.1 - 2016/08/29
 - Added support for Mechanical pets in 7.0/Legion.
 The "mechanical bits" food list is partly guesswork -- please send feedback if you see any issues.